History of the Encyclopædia Britannica: Supplement to the third edition, 1801, 1803

-In addition, some long articles appear for the first time in the 4th edition.
+In addition, some long articles appear for the first time in the fourth edition.
 "Geology" is new, even though the word had been coined in 1735.
-Accordingly, the 3rd edition's 30-page entry "Earth," as well as its 24-page article "Earthquake," and the geological sections of its article "Natural History", were dropped, as these topics are found in the 4th edition's newly written article, which is 78 pages long and has its own index.
-For other examples, the 4th edition has a 96-page article "Conchology", which listing does not appear in the 3rd or its supplement, and "Erpetology", 60 pages long in the 4th edition, with a 3-page index, is a new listing as well.
+Accordingly, the third edition's 30-page entry "Earth," as well as its 24-page article "Earthquake," and the geological sections of its article "Natural History", were dropped, as these topics are found in the fourth edition's newly written article, which is 78 pages long and has its own index.
+For other examples, the fourth edition has a 96-page article "Conchology", which listing does not appear in the third or its supplement, and "Erpetology", 60 pages long in the fourth edition, with a 3-page index, is a new listing as well.
 After "Science" is a new 24-page article "Amusements In Science", which is a virtual Mr. Wizard for the opening of the 19th century.

-The majority of copy in the 4th edition, however, is unchanged from the 3rd.
+The majority of copy in the fourth edition, however, is unchanged from the third.
 Large blocks of text were carried over, line-by-line, unchanged in their typesetting, with some minor editing here and there.
-For example, the "Boston" article in the 3rd edition contains the sentence, "The following is a description of this capital before the commencement of the present American war."
-This line is exactly as it had appeared in the 2nd edition, which was written during the war.
-(The war had been over for years when the 3rd edition was published).
-In the 4th edition, the word "present" was replaced with "late," the rest of the article remaining entirely unchanged.
-The article "America" reprinted the entire 81 pages of the 3rd edition, but appended 52 new pages after it, and an index for the 133-page article.
+For example, the "Boston" article in the third edition contains the sentence, "The following is a description of this capital before the commencement of the present American war."
+This line is exactly as it had appeared in the second edition, which was written during the war.
+(The war had been over for years when the third edition was published).
+In the fourth edition, the word "present" was replaced with "late", the rest of the article remaining entirely unchanged.
+The article "America" reprinted the entire 81 pages of the third edition, but appended 52 new pages after it, and an index for the 133-page article.

-The copyright of the material in the supplement to the 3rd edition was held by Thomas Bonar, who asked 20,000 pounds sterling for it, which Bell declined.
-The supplemental material was licensed for the fourth edition for 100 pounds, but this copyright issue remained a problem through the 6th edition and the material was not used.
+The copyright of the material in the supplement to the third edition was held by Thomas Bonar, who asked 20,000 pounds sterling for it, which Bell declined.
+The supplemental material was licensed for the fourth edition for 100 pounds, but this copyright issue remained a problem through the sixth edition and the material was not used.
 The supplements had to be purchased separately.

 Fifth edition, 1817

-Andrew Bell died in 1809, one year before the 4th edition was finished.
-In 1815, his heirs began producing the fifth edition but sold it to Archibald Constable, who finished it; Dr. Millar was again the editor.
+Andrew Bell died in 1809, one year before the fourth edition was finished.
+In 1815, his heirs began producing the fifth edition but sold it to Archibald Constable, who finished it; Millar was again the editor.
 Completed in 1817, the fifth edition sold for 36 pounds sterling (2011: £) and consisted of 20 volumes with 16,017 pages and 582 plates.
 In 1816, Bell's trustees sold the rights to the Britannica for 14,000 pounds to Archibald Constable, an apprentice bookseller, who had been involved in its publication from 1788.
-To secure the copyrights for the 3rd edition supplement, Constable gave Bonar a one-third stake in the Britannica; after Bonar's death in 1814, Constable bought his rights to the Britannica for 4,500 pounds sterling.
+To secure the copyrights for the third edition supplement, Constable gave Bonar a one-third stake in the Britannica; after Bonar's death in 1814, Constable bought his rights to the Britannica for 4,500 pounds sterling.